TheRK420/jio-cinema/README.md

 # jio-cinema
 <h1>Introduction to the Project</h1>
 <p>Welcome to the JioCinema website repository!
 This project aims to create a web application that replicates the functionality of JioCinema, offering a platform for streaming movies, TV shows, and more.
-Whether you're a developer looking to contribute or a user interested in exploring the features, you're in the right place.</p>
+These projects were provided to test the skills and creativity of members against what has been covered in the past modules.</p>

 <h3>About JioCinema</h3>